bmarolleau/ibmi-assistant/README.md

-# TEAM 4 Watsonx Challenge Protoype
+# Watsonx Challenge Protoype
 Jupyter notebook with streamlit GUI
+Before starting, please check `lab-0-laptop-environment-setup` and follow the instructions to install the prereqs on your laptop
 # Startup 🚀
 1. Open your terminal or console window
 2. cd into this lab's base directory